SpaceXpanse/nostr/README.md

 # nostr - Notes and Other Stuff Transmitted by Relays
+## Modified to meet the needs of ROD blockchain

 The simplest open protocol that is able to create a censorship-resistant global "social" network once and for all.